Albacore/albacore/README.md

    your company!
  - Transparent publish of artifacts to TeamCity with the TC extension
  - Unit tested, high quality Ruby code
+ - Actively developed by Henrik Feldt, Software Architect at [Intelliplan](http://intelliplan.se) - there's someone looking after the code.
+We're active and taking pull requests - an open source project is not a single-person game, but it's nice to have some stability.

 ## Getting Started